Share and preserve research data

 Data preservation at Stanford

-You may choose to store your data in the Stanford Digital Repository (SDR).
+As a Stanford researcher, you may choose to store your data in the Stanford Digital Repository (SDR).
 Storing your data in the SDR will protect and preserve it for the future and ensure that is easily accessible (and citable!) by others.
+Please note that the SDR is for use by Stanford researchers only and requires a valid SUNet ID to access our online deposit application.

 Read more about data preservation in the SDR.